ag8525/FOAMed-Meerkat-7B/src/README.md

+> **Disclaimer:** All code, models, and outputs in this repository are intended **only** for research purposes.
+They are **not validated for clinical, diagnostic, or real-world operational use** and should not be relied upon in any setting involving patient care or safety-critical

-# FOAMed-Meerkat-7B ó RAG Pipelines (`src`)
+# FOAMed-Meerkat-7B ‚Äî RAG Pipelines (`src`)

 Welcome to **FOAMed-Meerkat-7B**.

-This folder contained the code I used to build vector stores and run multiple Retrieval-Augmented Generation (RAG) variants with the Meerkat-7B model, available on [Hugging Face](https://huggingface.co/dmis-lab/meerkat-7b-v1.0) and described in the May 2025 paper, ì[Small Language Models Learn Enhanced Reasoning Skills from Medical Textbooks](https://www.nature.com/articles/s41746-025-01653-8).î
+This folder contained the code I used to build vector stores and run multiple Retrieval-Augmented Generation (RAG) variants with the Meerkat-7B model, available on [Hugging Face](https://huggingface.co/dmis-lab/meerkat-7b-v1.0) and described in the May 2025 paper, ‚Äú[Small Language Models Learn Enhanced Reasoning Skills from Medical Textbooks](https://www.nature.com/articles/s41746-025-01653-8).‚Äù

 ## Contents

-- `create_vectorstore.py` ó builds a FAISS vector store from Markdown sources using either fixed-size splitting or Markdown-aware splitting.
+- `create_vectorstore.py` ‚Äî builds a FAISS vector store from Markdown sources using either fixed-size splitting or Markdown-aware splitting.
-- `experiment.py` ó runs evaluations in four modes: `base`, `naive_rag`, `rerank_rag`, and `stepback_rag`; saves per-question results and accuracy.
+- `experiment.py` ‚Äî runs evaluations in four modes: `base`, `naive_rag`, `rerank_rag`, and `stepback_rag`; saves per-question results and accuracy.
-- `utils.py` ó helpers for loading models, building pipelines, formatting questions, parsing model outputs, retrieval, and cross-encoder reranking.
+- `utils.py` ‚Äî helpers for loading models, building pipelines, formatting questions, parsing model outputs, retrieval, and cross-encoder reranking.
-- `prompts.py` ó system prompts for base, RAG, and step-back question generation, plus few-shot examples for the step-back variant.
+- `prompts.py` ‚Äî system prompts for base, RAG, and step-back question generation, plus few-shot examples for the step-back variant.

 ## Data Preparation & Provenance (outside `src/`)